-Inspect the rear drive belt at the intervals specified in the Periodic Maintenance table.
+Inspect the rear drive belt at the intervals specified in the Periodic Maintenance Table on page 87.
 Replace the drive belt if it is cracked or has broken teeth.
 No matter its condition, the drive belt should be replaced at periodic intervals.
 See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer can assist.